SS

 These are not warnings about a future risk.
 They are judicial findings about present conduct, occurring now, in courts at every level of the system.

-The profession adopted AI without first building a method of use consistent with professional responsibility.
+The profession adopted artificial intelligence without first building a method of use consistent with professional responsibility.
 No national professional standard governs how AI is used by India's 1.7 million advocates.
 The governance gap is total.
-This work fills it.

 The Work

 Three Publications.
+One System.

 I Volume One